Fair-trade coffee: Criticisms

-Criticisms of fair trade have been made as a result of independent research, and these are summarized in the fair trade debate.
+Criticisms of fair trade have been made as a result of independent research, and these are summarized in the fair-trade debate.

 There are also some criticisms of fair trade specific to coffee.
-Colleen Haight of the Stanford Innovation Review argues that fair trade coffee is merely a way to market the idea of ethical consumerism.
+Colleen Haight of the Stanford Innovation Review argues that fair-trade coffee is merely a way to market the idea of ethical consumerism.
 Quality and transparency concerns regarding coffee are increasingly common amongst some consumers and coffee companies, as seen through the rise of the third wave coffee movement.
-Maintaining a balance between ethical and higher-quality coffee may be difficult with fair trade coffee due to what some coffee roasters deem as insufficient quality incentive within many fair-trade certified coffee farms.
-Deborah Sick's research, involving interviews with coffee farmers in Costa Rica, finds that many farmers often produce more fair trade coffee than they can sell, so will often end up selling to independent buyers that will often pay more than fair trade buyers can.
+Maintaining a balance between ethical and higher-quality coffee may be difficult with fair-trade coffee due to what some coffee roasters deem as insufficient quality incentive within many fair-trade–certified coffee farms.
+Deborah Sick's research, involving interviews with coffee farmers in Costa Rica, finds that many farmers often produce more fair-trade coffee than they can sell, so will often end up selling to independent buyers that will often pay more than fair-trade buyers can.
 Some scholars are concerned of the artificial stimulation of coffee production, especially since worldwide demand for coffee is relatively inelastic.

-Many who believe fair trade coffee is insufficient use the direct trade model, which allows for more control over quality concerns, farmer empowerment, and sustainability issues.
+Many who believe fair-trade coffee is insufficient use the direct trade model, which allows for more control over quality concerns, farmer empowerment, and sustainability issues.
 It is also valuable in fostering closer farmer to roaster business relationships, which can ultimately increase quality of life and profits for coffee growers and buyers alike.
 However, direct trade is a new concept that is only utilized by for profit businesses like Counter Culture Coffee and Intelligentsia Coffee and therefore has no third party certification.

 Fair trade has become a repetition of free trade rather than being an alternative to the market economy which is dominated by supply and demand.
-Fair trade is not serving its promises of creating opportunities for economically disadvantaged producers.
-Poverty has become a commodity through fair trade within its label that labels goods produced by the poor giving it visibility it did not have before leaving the marginalized people in reduced circumstances.
+Fair trade is not fulfilling its promise of creating opportunities for economically disadvantaged producers.
+Poverty has become a commodity through fair trade within its label that labels goods produced by the poor, giving it visibility that it did not have before but leaving the marginalized people in worse circumstances.